-A high speed wobbly ceiling fan will strike fear in the heart of anyone standing under it or even near it.
+A high-speed wobbly ceiling fan will strike fear in the heart of anyone standing under it or even near it.
 An unbalanced fan could also end up with damage to the motor’s bearing and bushings.
 This could lead to an irritating unnecessary fan noise.
-Below we will teach you to safely balance your ceiling fan.
-Don’t forget, anytime you work on ceiling fans be sure to turn the fan's power off at the breaker.
+Below we will teach you how to balance a ceiling fan and put an end to your wobbly woes.

-Basic Steps to Balance Your Ceiling Fan
+Best Methods to Balance a Ceiling Fan

 We used a Minka Aire Ceiling Fan for this video/these images.

-Six Foolproof Steps to Balancing a Ceiling Fan
+How to Balance a Ceiling Fan

 Before breaking out your ceiling fan balance kit, first, make sure you've solved the problem causing your fans blades to become unbalance.
 Use the checklist below before getting started on this project.

-1. You have cleaned your ceiling fan and ruled dirt out as the wobbling culprit.
+- You have cleaned your ceiling fan and ruled dirt out as the wobbling culprit.

-2. You've secured and tightened all the screws on your ceiling fan's motor and blades.
+- You've secured and tightened all the screws on your ceiling fan's motor and blades.

-3. You've made sure none of your blades are warped or tarnished.
+- You've made sure none of your blades are warped or tarnished.

 Now you're ready to get started with your balancing kit to restore the fan's stability.
 A blade balancing kit consists of a plastic clip and three balancing weights.
 Most new fans include a balancing kit; however, a ceiling fan balancing kit may be purchased for a low price.

 Step 1.
 Identify the speed that causes the most wobbling.
 Typically, the highest speed produces instability.
 Turn fan off and wait for the blades to stop.

 If a ceiling fan balancing kit does not solve your wobbly woes, verify the outlet box used to install the ceiling fan is rated for fans only and is capable of withstanding the fan's weight.
 In addition, determine that the outlet box is firmly attached to the ceiling joists.
 You may contact a licensed electrician to review the installation.
 If all of these options fail and you've decided it's time for a new ceiling fan, view our How to Buy a Ceiling Fan guide to help find the perfect fan for you.